davo20019/drupal-scout-mcp/README.md

 **verify_vulnerability** - 🎓 Explain how to manually verify security vulnerabilities
 ```
-Example: "How do I verify the XSS in ai_chatbot DeepChatApi.php line 45?"
+Example: "How do I verify the XSS vulnerability found in MyController.php?"
-Example: "Show me how to test the SQL injection in my_module"
+Example: "Show me how to test the SQL injection in my_custom_module"
 Example: "Explain how to verify this command injection vulnerability"

 INFORMATIONAL TOOL - Does NOT automatically execute exploits.